-by Stacey Selleck
+by Stacey Selleck download printable pdf

 Term limits is a nonpartisan election reform supported by 80% of Americans.
 Polling consistently shows support from 74% Democrats, 87% Republicans, and 80% Independents.
 While U.S. Term Limits is a staunchly non-partisan organization, sometimes the topic is touted as right of center.
-We want to celebrate here the many prominent Democrats who are vocal in their support of term limits, have signed the term limits pledge, and/or have cosponsored term limits resolutions… not only for the Supreme Court, but for Congress, mayors, and municipal positions as well.
+We want to celebrate here the many prominent Democrats who are vocal in their support of term limits, have signed the term limits pledge, and/or who have cosponsored term limits resolutions… not only for the Supreme Court, but for Congress, mayors, and municipal positions as well.

 Barack Obama: “We want to see new voices and new ideas emerge.
 I think that is why term limits are a really useful thing.”